nativefier/nativefier/API.md

 --basic-auth-username <value> --basic-auth-password <value>
 ```

-Set basic http(s) auth via the command line to have the app automatically log you in to a protected site.
+*[New in 7.5.0]* Set basic http(s) auth via the command line to have the app automatically log you in to a protected site.
 Both fields are required if one is set.

 ### Graphics Options